-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated over 5,760 criminal cases leading to more than $10.8 million ordered in restitution to TennCare.
-This has helped lead to a total estimated cost avoidance of more than $163.6 million for TennCare, according to the latest figures.
-To date, 3,130 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated more than 5,760 criminal cases leading to more than $10.8 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
+To date, 3,107 people have been charged with TennCare fraud.

 The OIG’s most wanted for TennCare fraud are posted online at https://www.tn.gov/finance/fa-oig/fa-oig-most-wanted.html.
 Anyone with information about their whereabouts is urged to use the contact information on the page.